dengdenglele/debian-setup/setup-flatpak.md

 # add flathub repo user-only (recommended for multiple users, but takes up more space)
 # must be activated for each user separately
 flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

+# verify, "Options" column should state system or user
+flatpak remotes
 ```

 [More on flatpak options](https://askubuntu.com/questions/1078021/how-do-i-install-a-flatpak-for-a-specific-user)